-In this recipe, a delicious white sauce smothers tender pasta and sliced steak.
-This Easy Steak Alfredo is a fun twist on a classic chicken alfredo dish, perfect for dinner.
+This Easy Steak Alfredo is a fun twist on the classic chicken alfredo, perfect for a family friendly dinner or a romantic date night at home.
 Though this is a simple and easy dish, it offers an elegant presentation!

 In this Article:

 This homemade alfredo recipe is great for the family or even a dinner for two.
 Pair this dish with a crisp salad and some buttery garlic knots, then dive in!

 This is one of my all time favorite pasta recipes and a great option for Valentine's Day dinner as well.

 - Easily made gluten-free with gluten-free noodles